ORJournal/2024.0991/README.md

 ## Executing the code

 As a java code, the source code is precompiled and can be executed directly via file ./dist/MINLP.jar.
-Ensure to install Mosek and add file mosek.jar obtained from installing the software to ./dist/lib.
+Ensure to install [Mosek](https://www.mosek.com/downloads) and add file mosek.jar obtained from installing the software to ./dist/lib.

 The code can be executed from the console.
 Files "runDD.bat" and "runDDOnline.bat" contain examples of how to execute the code in offline and online settings.

 An example command to execute the code to tackle an offline problem is
 ```
-java  -cp ../dist/MINLPDD.jar minlpdd_ConsecutiveOnes.MINLPDD ./data/daily_data_1990.csv 25 0.001 0.25 2 0 101 0
+java  -cp ./dist/MINLPDD.jar minlpdd_ConsecutiveOnes.MINLPDD ./data/daily_data_1990.csv 25 0.001 0.25 2 0 101 0
 ```
-where: "java  -cp ../dist/MINLP.jar" points to the direction of the executable jar file, and "minlpdd_ConsecutiveOnes.MINLPDD" is the class used to run offline instances.
+where: "java  -cp ./dist/MINLP.jar" points to the direction of the executable jar file, and "minlpdd_ConsecutiveOnes.MINLPDD" is the class used to run offline instances.
 The rest of parameters are as follows:
 * First parameter (./data/daily_data_1990.csv) is a path to the dataset to use
 * Second parameter (25) is the number of time periods to use
 * Third parameter (0.001) is the weight of the L0 parameter (objective cost for the discrete variables)